Bamboo

-In bamboo, as in other grasses, the internodal regions of the stem are usually hollow and the vascular bundles in the cross-section are scattered throughout the walls of the culm instead of in a cylindrical cambium layer between the bark (phloem) and the wood (xylem) as in Dicots and Conifers.
+In bamboo, as in other grasses, the internodal regions of the stem are usually hollow and the vascular bundles in the cross-section are scattered throughout the walls of the stalk instead of in a cylindrical cambium layer between the bark (phloem) and the wood (xylem) as in dicots and conifers.
 The dicotyledonous woody xylem is also absent.
 The absence of secondary growth wood causes the stems of monocots, including the palms and large bamboos, to be columnar rather than tapering.